Have you every been interested in starting a Respiratory Therapy Blog of your own?

 After you set up your domain and hosting, now you can install WordPress on your website.

-So login to your Blue Host account and navigate to the cpanel.
-Then click on the icon that says ‘Install WordPress.’
+So login to your Blue Host account and navigate to the

 Then click ‘Install Now’.
 It may take up to a few minutes for WordPress to install, so be patient.

 WordPress is now installed.
 Now you need to click, ‘View Credentials.’
-You can change your user id and password later, but for now, you will just need it to login.
+You can change your user id and password later, but for now, you will just need it to

 Now type your URL into your web browser and you should see this login screen: